-- EDUC 516: Methods of Teaching Students with Special Needs

-- EDUC 519: Human Growth and Development
+Methods of Teaching Students with Special Needs Human Growth and Development

-- EDUC 522: Classroom Management
+Classroom Management

-- EDUC 525: Theories of Learning
+Theories of Learning Curriculum

-- EDUC 530: Curriculum

-- Read 514: Foundations of Literacy
+Foundations of Literacy

-- Read 515: Teaching Literacy in the Elementary School
+Teaching Literacy in the Elementary School

-- Read 516: Teaching Children with Language Disorders
+Teaching Children with Language Disorders

-- 2. Six (6) to nine (9) hours from the following: EDUC 581A: Internship Elementary (6 hours) EDUC 577: Student Teaching Elementary (9 hours)
+2. ' ' ine (9) hours from the following:

+: Internship Elementary (6 hours) Student Teaching Elementary (9 hours)

-Requirements for the Master of Arts in Teaching (M.A.T.)
+Reg for the Master of Arts in Teaching (M.A.T.)
 Secondary

-- 1. Thirty (30) hours as follows:
+Thirty (30) h hours as follows:

-- EDUC 510: Testing and Measurement
+Testing and Measurement

-- EDUC 516: Methods of Teaching Students with Special Needs

-- EDUC 519: Human Growth and Development
+Methods of Teaching Students with Special Needs Human Growth and Development

-- EDUC 522: Classroom Management
+Classroom Management

-- EDUC 525: Theories of Learning
+Theories of Learning

-- EDUC 529: Secondary Methods
+EDUC 529: EDUC 530: Secondary Methods

-- EDUC 530: Curriculum

-- EDUC 531: Curriculum Innovations
+Curriculum Innovations

-- EDUC 563: Philosophy
+Philosophy

-- Read 518: Reading in the Content Area
+Reading in the Content Area

-- Six (6) to nine (9) hours from the following: EDUC 581B: Internship Secondary (6 hours) EDUC 578: Student Teaching Secondary (9 hours)
+2. ' ' ne (9) hours from the following: : Internship Secondary (6 hours)

+Student Teaching Secondary (9 hours)

-Requirements for the Master of Arts in Teaching (M.A.T.)
+Req uirements for the Master of Arts in Teaching (M.A.T.)
 K-12 Choral Music

-- 1. Twenty-seven (27) hours as follows:
+1. • n (27) hours as follows:

-- EDUC 510: Testing and Measurement

-- EDUC 516: Method of Teaching Students with Special Needs
+Testing and Measurement Method of Teaching Students with Special Needs

-- READ 518: Reading in the Content Area
+Reading in the Content Area

-- EDUC 519: Human Growth and Development
+Human Growth and Development

-- EDUC 522: Classroom Management
+Classroom Management

-- EDUC 525: Theories of Learning
+EDUC 525: EDUC 530: Theories of Learning

-- EDUC 530: Curriculum

-- MUS 532: K-12 Choral Music Methods
+K-12 Choral Music Methods

-- EDUC 563: Philosophy of Education
+Philosophy of Education

-- Six (6) to nine (9) hours from the following: EDUC 584: K-12 Internship (6 hours) EDUC 579: K-12 Student Teaching (9 hours)
+2. , , ne (9) hours from the following:

+K-12 Internship (6 hours) K-12 Student Teaching (9 hours)

+الم ماا

-In all pedagogical courses, special needs of exceptional children and children from cultures other than the dominant one will be addressed, and candidates will be expected to incorporate technology into their learning and lesson preparation.
-Graduate course descriptions are abbreviated; for full course descriptions, please see the Department of Education Graduate Catalogue.
+addre ssed, and ca courses, special needs of exceptional children and children from cultures other than the dominant one will be andidates will be expected to incorporate technology into their learning and lesson preparation.
+Graduate course bbreviated; for full course descriptions, please see the Department of Education Graduate Catalogue.

-M.A.T.
-COURSE OFFERINGS
+M.A.
+T. COURSE OFFERINGS

+MEASUREMENT

-510. TESTING AND MEASUREMENT Theories, principles, and evaluations of various types of tests, with emphasis on both teacher-made and standardized tests will be investigated, with attention to the incorporation of technology into the process.
-511. METHODS AND MATERIALS OF TEACHING ELEMENTARY LANGUAGE ARTS AND SOCIAL STUDIES 512.
-METHODS AND MATERIALS OF TEACHING ELEMENTARY MATH AND SCIENCE A study of innovations, trends, research, and implementation related to elementary school math and science instruction.
+s, and evaluations of various types of tests, with emphasis on both teacher-made and standardized tests will be investigated, e incorporation of technology into the process.

+ID MATERIALS OF TEACHING ELEMENTARY LANGUAGE ARTS AND SOCIAL STUDIES

+ID MATERIALS OF TEACHING ELEMENTARY MATH AND SCIENCE

+ons, trends, research, and implementation related to elementary school math and science instruction.
 Includes field experience.